-- A. Employees shall earn annual leave with pay as follows: - 1.
-Upon employment through three (3) years of employment twelve (12) days per year accumulating at a rate of eight (8) hours for each month of employment. - Upon completion of three (3) years of employment through five (5) years of employment fifteen (15) days per year accumulating at a rate of ten (10) hours for each full month of employment. - Upon completion of five (5) years of employment through ten (10) years of employment - twenty (20) days per year accumulating at approximately 13.33 hours for each full month of employment. - 4.
-Upon completion of ten (10) years of employment twenty-five (25) days per year accumulating at 16.66 hours for each full month of employment. - Β. Annual leave must be taken within each twelve (12) months, unless unavoidable conditions arise making it impossible.
-Such leave as not used shall accumulate except that such accumulation shall not exceed forty-five (45) days on January 1 of each year.
-Requests for leave must be approved in advance by the Public Works Director, or his/her designee.
-Annual leave shall be taken at times mutually agreeable to the employee and the Public Works Director, or designee.
-In the event of conflicts between employees in requests for leave, the employee first requesting shall prevail.
-In the event of concurrent requests or conflicting requests for which the sequence of request is unknown, the Public Works Director, or designee, shall make the final determination with consideration towards seniority and prior requests for leave.
-If an employee is prevented by the Public Works Director, or designee, from taking annual leave and if, as a result of such, the employee has more than forty-five (45) days annual leave (three hundred sixty [360] hours), accumulated on December 31, then the employee will be allowed to take that time off within the next twelve (12) months. - C. Upon separation of an employee by resignation, layoff, dismissal, or death, the employee or beneficiary thereof, shall be paid for unused annual leave at the rate being paid at the time of separation.
+- A. Employees will earn vacation leave with pay as follows: - 1.
+Upon employment through three (3) years of employment twelve (12) days per year accumulating at a rate of eight (8) hours for each month of employment. - Upon completion of three (3) years of employment through five (5) years of employment fifteen (15) days per year accumulating at a rate of ten (10) hours for each full month of employment. - 3.
+Upon completion of five (5) years of employment through ten (10) years of employment twenty (20) days per year accumulating at approximately 13.33 hours for each full month of employment. - 4.
+Upon completion of ten (10) years of employment twenty-five (25) days per year accumulating at 16.67 hours for each full month of employment. - Β. Vacation leave must be taken within each twelve (12) months, unless unavoidable conditions arise making it impossible.
+Such leave as not used will accumulate except that such accumulation will not exceed forty-five (45) days on January 1 of each year.
+Requests for leave must be approved in advance by the Public Works Director, or designee.
+Vacation leave will be taken at times mutually agreeable to the employee and the Public Works Director, or designee.
+In the event of conflicts between employees in requests for leave, the employee first requesting will prevail.
+In the event of concurrent requests or conflicting requests for which the sequence of request is unknown, the Public Works Director, or designee, will make the final determination with consideration towards seniority and prior requests for leave.
+If an employee is prevented by the Public Works Director, or designee, from taking vacation leave and if, as a result of such, the employee has more than forty-five (45) days vacation leave (three hundred sixty [360] hours), accumulated on December 31, then the employee will be allowed to take that time off within the next twelve (12) months.

-- D. Upon retirement, the employee will receive payment for unused annual leave accumulated prior to January 1, 1986 or up to two hundred forty (240) hours whichever is greater, based upon the rate of pay at the time of retirement.
-However, if an employee has accrued annual leave in excess of two hundred forty (240) hours, the employee shall be continued on the payroll for the time equivalent to the amount of excess leave. - E. Upon resignation, an employee who fails to return all County issued keys, beeper and any equipment for which the employee signs, shall forfeit ten (10) days of accrued annual leave and be paid for the balance over ten (10) days; provided, if the employee reimburses the County the cost of the equipment lost, the employee shall be paid for all accrued annual leave hours upon resignation. - F. Unless specifically waived by the Public Works Director, or designee, not more than one (1) person in each craft, in each district shall be granted vacation at the same time during the period of May 1 to October 1. - G. Employees are eligible to accept and to donate annual leave pursuant to the County's Annual Leave Donation Program. - H. Employees may utilize accrued annual leave in half hour increments. - I. Part-time employees accrue prorated annual leave based on the employee's established and approved FTE status. - J. As a one-time only benefit, in January 2019, all Council employees will receive 16 hours of annual leave, and in January 2020, all Council employees will receive 8 hours of annual leave.
-This benefit will be separate from and will not affect the employee's regular annual leave accrual for the month.
+- C. Upon separation of an employee by resignation, retirement, layoff, dismissal, or death, the employee or beneficiary thereof, will be paid for unused vacation leave at the rate being paid at the time of separation. - D. Upon resignation, an employee who fails to return all County issued keys, beeper and any equipment for which the employee signs, will forfeit ten (10) days of accrued vacation leave and be paid for the balance over ten (10) days; provided, if the employee reimburses the County the cost of the equipment lost, the employee will be paid for all accrued vacation leave hours upon resignation. - E. Unless specifically waived by the Public Works Director, or designee, not more than one (1) person in each craft, in each district will be granted vacation at the same time during the period of May 1 to October 1. - F. Employees may utilize accrued vacation leave in half hour increments. - G. Part-time employees accrue prorated vacation leave based on the employee's established and approved FTE status.